Two-dimensional Fourier transformations and double Mordell integrals: Abstract

 \section{Abstract}

-Several Fourier transformations of functions of one and two variables are evaluated and then used to derive some integral and series identities.
-It is shown that certain two-dimensional Mordell integrals factorize into product of two integrals and that the square of the absolute value of the Mordell integral can be reduced to a single one-dimensional integral.
+Fourier transformations of several functions of one and two variables are evaluated and then used to derive some integral and series identities.
+It is shown that certain double Mordell integrals can be reduced to a sum of products of one-dimensional Mordell integrals.
+As a consequence of this reduction, a quadratic polynomial identity is found connecting products of certain one-dimensional Mordell integrals.
+An integral that depends on one real valued parameter is calculated reminiscent of an integral previously calculated by Ramanujan and Glasser.
 Some connections to elliptic functions and lattice sums are discussed.